How to increase revenue for your small business

 Grow your footprint in real life or online

-Open a new location: Setting up shop in a different area gets you in front of fresh eyes and a new pool of potential customers.
-This works well but requires significant investment, and some businesses find larger sites help generate more revenue and benefit from economies of scale.
+Opening a new location gets you in front of fresh eyes and a new pool of potential customers.
+This works well but requires significant investment.
+Some businesses find larger sites help generate more revenue and benefit from economies of scale.

-Start selling online: Reach a wider audience without the cost of physical expansion.
+Selling online lets you reach a wider audience without the cost of physical expansion.
 This works for retailers and many service businesses too, as plenty of professional services can be delivered remotely.
+Learn more in the guide on starting an online business.

 Review your sales channels